-The college offers a Men's Varsity Soccer program.
-The team participates with active membership in the National Junior College Athletic Association, Division III.
-The Chargers compete against teams from the New England region and have the opportunity to qualify for post-season play at the regional and national levels.
+The college offers NJCAA Division III Varsity Basketball each academic year, playing in the winter season.
+The Chargers compete against teams from the New England region and have the opportunity to qualify for post-season play at the regional and national levels per NJCAA rules and regulations.
 To meet eligibility requirements, students must be full-time (12 or more credits) and maintain the standards set forth by the NJCAA and BFIT.
-Students should contact the Soccer Coach for more information.
+Teams will compete in the NJCAA Division III intercollegiate competition.